Keyboard shortcuts

 specsync generate --provider anthropic # AI mode — use Anthropic API directly

-With --provider, source code is piped to an LLM which generates filled-in specs (Purpose, Public API tables, Invariants, etc.).
-Use --provider auto to auto-detect an installed provider, or specify one by name (anthropic, openai, command).
-The command provider resolves from: aiCommand in config → SPECSYNC_AI_COMMAND env var → claude -p --output-format text.
-See Configuration for aiCommand and aiTimeout.
+With --provider, source code is sent to an LLM which generates filled-in specs (Purpose, Public API tables, Invariants, etc.).
+Use --provider auto to auto-detect an installed provider, or specify one by name:

 score